telerik/winforms-docs/styling-and-appearance/visual-style-builder.md

 For additional information about Visual Style Builder, please refer to [this documentation section]({%slug winforms/tools/visual-style-builder/getting-started%}).
 Bellow the image you can find some videos as well.

+# Default Theme

+As of R2 2023 SP1 Visual Style Builder uses the **VisualStudio2022Dark** theme as its default theme:

 >caption Figure 1: Visual Style Builder

 ![themes-visualstylebuilder 010](images/themes-visualstylebuilder010.png)

 | RELATED VIDEOS |  |